php-kafka/about/README.md

 ### jobcloud/php-kafka-schema-registry-client
 Is a REST client to interact with the Kafka schema registry.
 Its source can be found [here](https://github.com/jobcloud/php-kafka-schema-registry-client)
 ### jobcloud/php-console-kafka-schema-registry
-Is a project providing symfony console commands to interact with the Kafka schema registry (uses jobcloud/php-kafka-schema-registry-client)
+Is a project providing symfony console commands to interact with the Kafka schema registry
 Useful for CI / CD for schemas.
 Its source can be found [here](https://github.com/jobcloud/php-console-kafka-schema-registry).

 ## PHP libraries